 The purpose of the annual update is to prevent frequency squatting, where a repeater has been decommissioned but the frequency is still being protected.
 Since these frequencies are a public resource, if they are not in use it may be reallocated.

 We hold two regular meetings yearly, once in the spring and once in the fall.
-Location will be announced at the previous meeting and posted on our website.
+Location and time will be announced at the previous meeting and posted on our website.

-Our meetings are usually held in person but we usually have them online at the same time to allow participation from around the state.
+Our meetings are usually held online at the same time to allow participation from around the state.